Understanding resource access in Azure

-In October 2013, the Windows Azure Management Portal and Service Management APIs were integrated with Windows Azure Active Directory in order to lay the groundwork for improving the user experience for managing access to Windows Azure resources.
-Windows Azure Active Directory already provides great capabilities such as user management, on-premises directory sync, multi-factor authentication, and application access control.
-Naturally, these should also be made available for managing Windows Azure resources across-the-board.
+In October 2013, the Azure classic portal and Service Management APIs were integrated with Azure Active Directory in order to lay the groundwork for improving the user experience for managing access to Microsoft Azure resources.
+Azure Active Directory already provides great capabilities such as user management, on-premises directory sync, multi-factor authentication, and application access control.
+Naturally, these should also be made available for managing Azure resources across the board.

-Access control in Windows Azure starts from a Billing perspective.
-The owner of a Windows Azure Account, accessed by visiting the Windows Azure Accounts Center, is the Account Administrator (AA).
-Subscriptions are a container for billing, but they also act as a security boundary: each subscription has a Service Administrator (SA) who can add, remove, and modify Windows Azure resources in that subscription by using the Windows Azure Management Portal.
-The default SA of a new subscription is the AA, but the AA can change the SA in the Windows Azure Accounts Center.
+Access control in Azure starts from a billing perspective.
+The owner of an Azure account, accessed by visiting the Azure Accounts Center, is the Account Administrator (AA).
+Subscriptions are a container for billing, but they also act as a security boundary: each subscription has a Service Administrator (SA) who can add, remove, and modify Azure resources in that subscription by using the Azure classic portal.
+The default SA of a new subscription is the AA, but the AA can change the SA in the Azure Accounts Center.

-Subscriptions also have an association with a Directory.
-The Directory defines a set of users, which can be Organizational (i.e. sourced in that Directory) or Foreign (such as Microsoft Accounts).
-Subscriptions are accessible by a subset of those Directory users who have been assigned as either Service Administrator (SA) or Co-Administrator (CA); the only exception is that, for legacy reasons, Microsoft Accounts (formerly Windows Live ID) can be assigned as SA or CA without being present in the Directory.
+Subscriptions also have an association with a directory.
+The directory defines a set of users.
+These can be users from the work or school that created the directory or they can be external users (that is, Microsoft Accounts).
+Subscriptions are accessible by a subset of those directory users who have been assigned as either Service Administrator (SA) or Co-Administrator (CA); the only exception is that, for legacy reasons, Microsoft Accounts (formerly Windows Live ID) can be assigned as SA or CA without being present in the directory.

-Functionality within the Windows Azure Management Portal enables SAs that are signed in using a Microsoft Account to change the Directory that a Subscription is associated with by using the Edit Directory command on the Subscriptions page in Settings.
+Functionality within the Azure classic portal enables SAs that are signed in using a Microsoft Account to change the directory that a subscription is associated with by using the Edit Directory command on the Subscriptions page in Settings.
 Note that this operation has implications on the access control of that subscription.

-In the simple case, an organization (such as Contoso) will enforce Billing and access control across the same set of Subscriptions.
-That is, the Directory is associated to Subscriptions that are owned by a single Windows Azure Account.
-Upon successful login to the Windows Azure Management Portal, users see two collections of resources (depicted in orange in the previous illustration):
+In the simple case, an organization (such as Contoso) will enforce billing and access control across the same set of subscriptions.
+That is, the directory is associated to subscriptions that are owned by a single Azure Account.
+Upon successful login to the Azure classic portal, users see two collections of resources (depicted in orange in the previous illustration):

-Users with subscriptions across multiple directories have the ability to switch the current context of the Windows Azure Management Portal by using the Subscription Filter.
-Under the covers, this results in a separate login to a different Directory, but this is accomplished seamlessly using single sign-on (SSO).
+Users with subscriptions across multiple directories have the ability to switch the current context of the Azure management portal by using the subscription filter.
+Under the covers, this results in a separate login to a different directory, but this is accomplished seamlessly using single sign-on.